trk20/APS-Optimizer/README.md

 ## Acknowledgements

-- Thanks to the developers of `cryptominisat5` for their powerful SAT solver
+- Thanks to the developers of `cryptominisat5` for their [powerful SAT solver](https://github.com/msoos/cryptominisat) - this tool uses it directly to do the brunt of the optimization.
+Suffice it to say this tool would not be nearly as good without this fantastic SAT solver.
 - Thanks to **sascha** on stackoverflow for their fantastic [answer on a polynomio grid-packing question](https://stackoverflow.com/a/47934736) that served as the basis for this tool's core logic.

 ## License